-Prior to the Workshop: In Broadcasting House, around 1957, Daphne Oram employs a tape loop, watched by Frederick Bradnum.
+Before the Workshop: In Broadcasting House in 1957, Daphne Oram employs a tape loop, watched by Frederick Bradnum, the writer of 'Private Dreams and Public Nightmares', an experimental 'radiophonic poem'.

 Announcement concerning the creation of the Radiophonic Workshop in the Times, dated 24 May 1958.
 From a picture held by Goldsmiths College.